TheArcadion/tm-action-key-piano/README.md

 Planned features:
 - Custom mp3 support for each action key
+- Play a song note for note when an action key gets pressed

 If you experience any issues using this plugin, create a new issue [https://github.com/TheArcadion/tm-action-key-piano/issues](here) describing your problem.
 Also include your "Openplanet.log".
 This file can be found in the C:/Users/\<your user>/OpenplanetNext folder.
 Credits: